willfryatt/cyclistic-analysis/README.md

 # Cyclistic Analysis
 ## Overview
+This case study follows analysis for Cyclistic, a fictional bike-share company based in Chicago.
+The company currently uses these pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.
+Cyclistic's finance analysts have concluded that annual members are much more profitable than casual riders.
+The director of marketing wants to maximise the number of annual members through converting casual riders.

 ## Goal
 * Discover how annual members and casual riders use Cyclistic bikes differently to inform the design of marketing strategies aimed at converting casual riders into